-Also, if we already have an outstanding Cursor for the content provider's contents, call requery() on that to update Cursor.
+Since we already have an outstanding Cursor for the content provider's contents, we call requery() on that to update the Cursor's contents.
 This, in turn, will update any SimpleCursorAdapter you may have wrapping the Cursor - and that will update any selection widgets (e.g., ListView) you have using the adapter.